 Please see our genetic screening page for more information.

-Up to 70% of embryos appear normal when observed on a daily basis using older incubation systems yet do not go on to give successful pregnancy after transfer.
-The ability to more accurately select an embryo capable of pregnancy on the basis of the time-lapse imaging is an exciting development.
+The ability to more accurately select an embryo capable of pregnancy on the basis of time-lapse imaging is an exciting development.
 It is also thought that embryos identified in this way are less likely to lead to early pregnancy loss than other systems and preliminary results are excellent.

-Boston Place Clinic was the first UK IVF lab designed specifically to use Embryoscope™ incubators and to maximise the potential of your embryos.
+TFP Boston Place Fertility was the first UK IVF lab designed specifically to use Embryoscope™ incubators and to maximise the potential of your embryos.

 Studies have suggested that the endometrial scratch may improve implantation rates in patients who have had multiple failed IVF cycles despite good quality embryos.
 Embryo implantation into the womb may fail due to poor embryo quality or abnormal embryo genetics.
 It can also often fail due to poor ‘endometrial receptivity’.
 This is where the lining of the womb is not favourable for the embryo to implant.

 The procedure involves “scratching” the endometrial lining of the womb with a very small catheter prior to an attempt to get pregnant.

 Endometrial scratch is thought to increase the immune system cells and therefore the growth factors at the site of the endometrial scratch.
 This is believed to make the womb lining more receptive to embryo implantation.